Close Banner

 GET MY TICKETS

-Complete Guide to Walt Disney World Resort Christmas Events
+Complete Guide to Disney World Christmas Events and Holiday Hoppenings in 2026

 It's the most wonderful time of the year, aka the holidays at Walt Disney World!
-All of the festivities throughout the resort kicked off Nov.
-11, 2023.
 From merry decorations to characters dressed in their holiday best, there's nothing quite like Christmas at Disney World.
-Mickey's Very Merry Christmas Party, a separately ticketed event, is a holiday classic event at Magic Kingdom.
-Plus, the new Disney Jollywood Nights debuted, a separately ticketed event on select nights at Disney's Hollywood Studios!
+Mickey's Very Merry Christmas Party, a separately ticketed event, is a holiday classic event at Magic Kingdom, held on select nights.
+Plus, Disney Hollywood Nights, another separately ticketed event, returns for a fourth year on select nights at Disney's Hollywood Studios!
 Christmas cheer is spread throughout the entire resort — each theme park, the resorts and Disney Springs all transform for the holidays!
+You can save extra green and get discount party tickets and general admission tickets through Undercover Tourist.

-Guide to Disney World Christmas Events - Main Street, U.S.A at night
+Disney World Christmas - Main Street, U.S.A at night

 Overview of the Holidays at Walt Disney World Resort

-The holiday season at Walt Disney World Resort began Nov.
-11, 2023, and ends Dec.
-31, 2023.
+The holiday season at Walt Disney World Resort will officially begin Nov.
+13, 2026.
 Each of the theme parks has special decor, entertainment, food and drink and more.
-The main highlight is Mickey's Very Merry Christmas Party at Magic Kingdom, as well as EPCOT International Festival of the Holidays and the new Disney Jollywood Nights at Hollywood Studios.
+The main highlight is Mickey's Very Merry Christmas Party at Magic Kingdom, as well as EPCOT International Festival of the Holidays and Disney Jollywood Nights at Hollywood Studios.

-If you're planning on experiencing Disney World Christmas events in 2023, you'll want to take note of all the special holiday hoppenings inside the parks.
+If you're planning on experiencing Disney World Christmas events, you'll want to take note of all the special holiday hoppenings inside the parks.
 Lucky for you, we've rounded them all up in one post!
 Make sure to share this post with friends and family — the more, the merrier.
 Here's what to expect for the holidays at Disney World!

 Best Time to Visit Walt Disney World Resort During the Holidays

-Mickey’s Very Merry Christmas Party — Minnie and Mickey in Once Upon a Christmastime Parade
+Disney World Christmas — Minnie and Mickey in Once Upon a Christmastime Parade

 Before we dive into the merriment, let's start with perhaps the most important topic: The best time to visit during Christmas at Disney World.
 Many people plan their visits to Disney World at Christmas years in advance.
-We highly recommend you start thinking about purchasing tickets and reserving Disney Park Pass reservations as soon as you're able when it comes to the holiday season!
-This will be the last holiday season with Park Pass reservations (you'll no longer need them with date-based tickets, starting Jan.
-9, 2024), so you will still need to pick which park you'll visit each day of your trip ahead of time.
+We highly recommend that you start thinking about purchasing tickets and booking hotel rooms as soon as possible when it comes to the holiday season!

 In general, we think any time you can visit Disney World is a good time to visit Disney World.
 We're always excited when we've got our bags packed and are headed to the Most Magical Place on Earth.
 However, there are better times to visit than others during the holiday season.
 The busiest days of the year hoppen around Disney World holidays.
 In terms of crowds, here are the busiest days of the season: